 Patellar luxation is a condition in which the kneecap moves out of its proper position.
 Though to be an inherited condition, patellar luxation typically requires surgery to treat.

-Unfortunately, there are no known preventative measures that can help your dog avoid the problem, but it probably doesn’t hurt to ensure your dog’s joints remain healthy, by feeding her a food rich in chondroitin and glucosamine.
+Unfortunately, there are no known preventative measures that can help your dog avoid the problem, but it probably doesn’t hurt to ensure your dog’s joints remain healthy, by feeding her a dog food for joint health that’s rich in chondroitin and glucosamine.

 Ingredients and Dietary Factors That May Help Common Cocker Spaniel Health Problems